In what has now become a traditional close to the Headfonics year we bring you what we consider to be the top gear we reviewed in 2016.

-Having read last years intro I might sound like a broken record but we have in fact increased our readership by 30% so on behalf of the team at Headfonics we want to thank you for visiting us, commentating, answering questions and throwing shoes at us.
+Having read last year’s intro I might sound like a broken record but we have in fact increased our readership by 30% so on behalf of the team at Headfonics, we want to thank you for visiting us, commentating, answering questions, and throwing shoes at us.

 spending money enjoying audio gear.

 When looking back on 2016 we pretty much saw a continuing trend from 2015 blossom and grow with a huge focus on mobile gear including IEMs and customs.
-We saw the rise of the planar IEM for instance with Obravo, then Audeze and now Unique Melody bringing out some very interesting gear.
+We saw the rise of the planar IEM for instance with Obravo, then Audeze, and now Unique Melody bringing out some very interesting gear.

 Customs gear now kicking off with 18, yes 18 drivers in flagships – will we get 20+ in 2017?
-We also saw new technology such as tubeless resonance chambers from Campfire Audio, new hearing protection devices such as ISOLATE from Flare and ADEL.
+We also saw new technology such as tubeless resonance chambers from Campfire Audio, and new hearing protection devices such as ISOLATE from Flare and ADEL.

 Ironically, 2016 heralded the first year we did not refresh the design or publishing methodology of Headfonics.
 I think we hit our groove and the positive feedback from our readers has been something that we humbly appreciate.
 It also makes choosing the top gear of the year dead simple going by the scores.

 Hifiman HE1000 V2

 We actually reviewed the Ether C at the start of the year and I fell in love with it.
 I was convinced it would walk this category at the time.
-Of course, Dan was working his magic on an upgrade and out comes the Ether C Flow before the year ends.
+Of course, Dan was working his magic on an upgrade, and out comes the Ether C Flow before the year ends.

-Wow, all the caveats on the Ether C I had mentioned earlier in the year have been blown away by the Ether C Flow.
-Gone are the lean low end and peaky highs and in comes a smoother treble response and plenty of power in the bass response with excellent detail to boot.
+Wow, all the caveats on the Ether C I mentioned earlier in the year have been blown away by the Ether C Flow.
+Gone are the lean low-end and peaky highs and in comes a smoother treble response and plenty of power in the bass response with excellent detail to boot.

 Combining speaker technology, AMT, with a neodymium dynamic driver into an essentially an open IEM design oBravo have created a sumptuous, clear and incredibly detailed universal IEM that makes other universals seem almost one-dimensional.

 Yes, it costs a ton, I get that and it will continue to be a talking point.
 However, I simply can’t put my finger on anything that sounds as good or better so perhaps, in this case, it could well be justified.
 Just demo it in a quiet room for a while and see if you agree that’s all I ask.

 For Zeus costs roughly $500 more than your average TOTL CIEM, which a lot of people might already find exorbitant.
 Zeus has its own signature, and this will ultimately determine someone’s preference.
 You can never say one signature is better than the other – that also holds for a completely neutral one.

 But what Zeus does have, is a natural authority over others – regardless of signature.
-It’s high resolution and resolving nature, total sense of control and linearity in the upper frequencies, subtle presentation of detail and 3D imaging reveal a masterful piece of engineering.
+Its high resolution and resolving nature, total sense of control and linearity in the upper frequencies, subtle presentation of detail, and 3D imaging reveal a masterful piece of engineering.

-2016 seemed like it pressed the reset button the portable audiophile world, as an absurd amount of great on the go setups were released from various companies around the world.
+2016 seemed like it pressed the reset button in the portable audiophile world, as an absurd amount of great on-the-go setups were released from various companies around the world.

 If you enjoy tasteful elegance, with a serious heft to the entire spectrum, then the SINE is for you!
 Look no further, this is the best portable headphone available here and at the end of 2016.

 Full Review: https://headfonics.com/2016/04/the-sine-by-audeze/

 Head Fi’ers agree, Feliks Audio does amazing work and they are highly praised out yonder on other forums as well.
 I’ve got to say, this one is a real golden ticket for me as a musicality chaser, someone who doesn’t want a pure or accurate tone.

 I don’t think the extreme clinical tone chasers should invest in this, but if you are in the middle and might enjoy a bit of both with the potential to EQ to achieve a boosted appeal to your desired presentation, or want a forward and linear sound with plentiful everything…this amp comes highly recommended.

 I hate getting on the hype train, I really do, but I think that I just bought a ticket for the Mojo express because, tonally, it is leaps and bounds ahead of competing units purposed for the same target market.

 The fact that it is a highly programmable design with a super high sampling rate already built into it makes it a portable DAC/Amp that should still stay relevant for a long time indeed.

 This was a close run thing with the Questyle QP1R which had the same score but we felt the more modern design and features on the i5 plus the more competitive price point gave the i5 an edge.
-It is simply more involving and more in tune with modern on the go audiophile demands.
+It is simply more involving and more in tune with modern on-the-go audiophile demands.

-I can honestly say for $499 this is probably the best all round DAP in the market today.
-It is also a thoroughly modern DAP with a rock solid touch sensitive Android platform and a very likable UI in partnership with HiBy Music.
+I can honestly say for $499 this is probably the best all-round DAP in the market today.
+It is also a thoroughly modern DAP with a rock solid touch-sensitive Android platform and a very likable UI in partnership with HiBy Music.